Messiah in Yom HaBikkurim Chapter 63

 מִי הוּא אֵפוֹא הָעֶבֶד הַנֶּאֱמַן וְהַנָּבוֹן אֲשֶׁר הִפְקִידוֹ אֲדֹנָיו עַל־עֲבָדָיו לָתֵת לָהֶם אֶת־אָכְלָם בְּעִתּוֹ׃ אַשְׁרֵי הָעֶבֶד אֲשֶׁר יָבוֹא אֲדֹנָיו וְיִמְצָאֵהוּ עֹשֶׂה כֵּן׃ אָמֵן אֹמֵר אֲנִי לָכֶם כִּי יַפְקִידֵהוּ עַל־כָּל־אֲשֶׁר־לוֹ׃ וְאִם־יֹאמַר הָעֶבֶד הָרַע בְּלִבּוֹ מְאַחֵר אֲדֹנִי לָבוֹא׃ וְהִכָּה אֶת־חֲבֵרָיו וְאָכַל וְשָׁתָה עִם־הַסּוֹבְאִים׃ בּוֹא יָבוֹא אֲדֹנֵי הָעֶבֶד הַהוּא בְּיוֹם לֹא יְצַפֶּה וּבְשָׁעָה לֹא יֵדָע׃ וִישַׁסֵּף אֹתוֹ וַיָשִׂים אֶת־חֶלְקוֹ עִם־הַחֲנֵפִים שָׁם תִּהְיֶה הַיְלָלָה וַחֲרֹק הַשִׁנָּיִם׃

-Who, then, is the faithful and understanding servant whom his master has appointed over the servants to give them their food in its time?
-O, the gladness (אַשְׁרֵי-ashrei) of the servant whom the master comes and finds doing this!
-Amen, I say to you that he will appoint him over all that is his.
-But if the evil servant says in his heart, “My master delays in coming,” and beats his fellows and eats and drinks with the drunkards, the master of that servant will surely come on a day that he does not anticipate and in an hour that he does not know.
-He will cut him apart and place his portion with the hypocrites; where there will be wailing and grinding of teeth.
+[Mattai 24:45] Who, therefore, is the faithful and understanding servant whom his master has appointed over the servants to give them their food in its time?
+Blessed, happy (אַשְׁרֵי-ashrei) is the servant whose master comes and finds him doing so!
+Amen, I say to you, he will entrust to him everything he has.
+But if the wicked servant says to himself, “My master delays in coming,” and beats his fellow servants and eats and drinks with the drunkards, [then] the master of that servant will most certainly come on a day that he does not expect him; and in an hour that he does not know.
+He will cut him apart and place his portion with the hypocrites; where there will be wailing and the grinding of the teeth.

 The Good Fruit being produced out of the Good Fig Tree & Vine of the Messiah:

 Truth #4.
-“Therefore I say to you [the first century religious leaders, the Old Fig Tree], the Kingdom of Adonai will be taken away from you and given to a people [the twenty-first century Yehudim, the New Fig Tree], producing the fruit of it.”
+“Therefore I say to you [the first century religious leaders, the Old Fig Tree], the kingdom of Adonai will be taken away from you and given to a people [the 21st century Yehudim, the New Fig Tree], producing the fruit of it.”

 The things that were prophesied so long ago are now coming to pass: